sulaimantok/DSC-MEET20/M3/README.md

 containers is
 ```
 a lightweight, stand-alone, executable package of a
-piece of sofwaae that includes eveaything needed to
+piece of software that includes everything needed to
-aun it: code, auntme, system tools, system libaaaies,
+run it: code, runtime, system tools, system libraries,
-setngs.
+settings.
 ```
 ### Why using Docker ?
 #### lightweight